 ATLAS explores a range of physics topics, with the primary focus of improving our understanding of the fundamental constituents of matter.
-Some of the key questions that ATLAS addresses are:

 What are the basic building blocks of matter?

 The Standard Model describes the elementary subatomic particles of the universe which have been experimentally seen.
 ATLAS studies these particles and searches for others to determine if the particles we know are indeed elementary or if they are in fact composed of other more fundamental ones.